Solar-network/docs/docs/desktop-wallet/user-guides/transaction-fees.md

 Fortunately, rejected transactions do not forfeit the fee as with Ethereum and its "gas fee".

-Since the SXP transaction failed and funds never technically left the user's wallet, the Desktop Wallet and APN (SXP Public Network) simply behave as if the transaction never existed.
+Since the SXP transaction failed and funds never technically left the user's wallet, the Desktop Wallet and Solar simply behave as if the transaction never existed.